SEI-SEA-1-25/react-todo-list/README.md

 * `handleNewItemSubmit` is for when we submit the form
  * We will need a callback given to `this.setState` here since we need to get the previous state.
  * don't forget to prevent the default behaviour of form submission!
- > You can use the handy spread operator to spread the previous state into a new array along with the newItemInput from the current state
+ > You can use the handy spread operator to spread the previous state into a new array along with the newItemInput from the current state.
+Don't forget to clear newItemInput with a callback after you set the new state!

-verify it is updating the state correctly with a console.log() as a callback to `this.setState` before moving on

 <details>
   <summary>I give up!
 Show me how it works!</summary>